Skip to main content

 Decorators

 The SDK provides a number of function decorators to provide optionality in how you implement split tests in our codebase.
-Each decorator requires the following:- An explicit
+Each decorator requires the following:

 @<client>.assignment